 Sometimes people just need to tune out the hubbub and get things done.
 It’s for this reason that you should provide a variety of different workspaces in your office – quieter, more private areas in particular.
 These spaces should be decorated and furnished to facilitate this kind of private work, with separators, softer lighting, and soundproofing when necessary.

-The option to work in quieter areas can really help your employees produce their best work, so incorporating them into your office fit-out design is a must if you want to
+The option to work in quieter areas can really help your employees produce their best work, so incorporating them into your office fit-out design is a must if you want to maximise productivity.

 If your current office lighting falls into one of these categories, then, like an old bulb, it’s probably time for a change.